Skip to content

 Sigiriya at 6:30am — the Rock to Yourself

 The gates open at 7am but VIP guides with early access can get you in at 6:30am.
 Even standard arrival at opening puts you on the summit by 8am.
 The Cloud Maiden frescoes are best in morning light, the summit is at 25°C instead of 40°C, and you will have the palace ruins largely to yourself.
-Compare: arriving at 10am puts you behind 400 other tourists and in direct equatorial sun.
-The 6:30am visit is categorically better in every dimension.
+Arriving at 10am puts you behind 400 other tourists in direct equatorial sun.

 🚂